Dr Nicola Stock

 About me

-I am a Research Psychologist at the world-leading Centre for Appearance Research (CAR).
-I hold an undergraduate degree in Psychology and Mental Health, two Masters degrees in Research Methods and Health Psychology, and a PhD by publication (DPhil) focused on the psychological impact of cleft lip and/or palate.
-I work with a wide range of stakeholders to improve psychological health and treatment experiences in individuals with craniofacial conditions and their families globally.
+I am Associate Professor of Psychology at the world-leading Centre for Appearance Research (CAR).
+I hold an undergraduate degree in Psychology and Mental Health, two Masters degrees in Psychological Research Methods and Health Psychology, and a PhD by publication (DPhil) focused on the psychological impact of cleft lip and/or palate.
+I am passionate about psychological health, holistic and inclusive healthcare, and appearance diversity.
+My work offers a better understanding of the psychological impact of appearance-altering conditions and associated treatment, develops evidence-based resources to support the psychological health of those affected and their families, and promotes appearance diversity in all aspects of our society.

 Please see below for a list of recent publications.
 You can also find me on: